-A teenager diagnosed with cancer named Hazel Grace attempts to live the best of her moments until her last breath.
-Such faith and hope is renewed as she meets Augustus in support center, with whom she falls in love.
+A teenager diagnosed with cancer named Hazel Grace attempts to live the best of her moments.
+Her faith and hope is renewed as she meets Augustus in support center, with whom she falls in love.

 “That’s the thing about pain.
 It demands to be felt.” – Augustus Waters